-Interest under the tranche B term loans that we repaid in 2018 was determined based on alternative rates that we could choose in accordance with the credit agreement, including a base rate per annum plus an applicable margin of 1.00%, and LIBOR plus an applicable margin of 2.00%.
+Interest under the tranche B term loan facility was determined based on alternative rates that we could choose in accordance with the credit agreement, including a base rate per annum plus an applicable margin of 1.00%, and LIBOR plus an applicable margin of 2.00%.
+As of June 29, 2019, there were no tranche B term loans outstanding under our credit facility.